 Our Mission Statement

-The Communities of Color Coalition (C3) is a non-partisan group of citizens who meet on behalf of the people of Snohomish County to discuss, problem-solve, and advocate for social justice, cultural and religious respect and human rights, especially for people of color and other under-represented groups.
-Our major areas of concern include but are not limited to the elimination of personal and institutional racism; equal access to and opportunities in education; equal access to and opportunities in economic development and employment; and fair and equal treatment under the law and in our society.
+The Communities of Color Coalition (C3) is a non-partisan 501(c) (3) organization that advocates and educates the region, discussion, problem-solving, and advocating for social justice, cultural and religious respect and human rights, especially for people of color and other under-represented groups.
+Our major areas of concern include elimination of personal and institutional racism; equitable access to and opportunities in education; equitable access to and opportunities in economic development and employment; and fair and equitable treatment under the law and in our society.

 “An Inclusive community free of racism and intolerance”